justinParton/Media-Provider/README.md

 # Media Feed Providers

+This package Readme file is currently under development and will be updated once all services have been implemented.

 This package aims to provide feeds (XML,JSON,JSONP) that are specifically taylored to the Provider requesting.

 ## Installation